CompGenomeLab/atmm/README.md

 Efin threshold values:

-for swissprot trained scores 0.6 (equal or higher than 0.6 → damaging, lower than 0.6 → neutral for humdiv trained scores 0.28
+<p>for swissprot trained scores 0.6 (equal or higher than 0.6 → neutral, lower than 0.6 → damaging</p>
+<p>for humdiv trained scores 0.28 (equal or higher than 0.28 → damaging, lower than 0.28 → neutral</p>

 ### List-S2